-The foregoing allows one to foresee the fundamental place occupied by reflection on the relation with otherness, a relation which is made real in the field work of the anthropologist.
-The field work, which places anthropologist and "native" face to face, is so crucial for the anthropological project that many times Anthropology itself is summed up by it.
-Indeed, this part is extremely significant for the discipline, because it is during the field work that the contact between subject/object is established.
+The foregoing allows one to foresee the fundamental place occupied by reflection on the relation with otherness, a relation that is made real in the fieldwork of the anthropologist.
+The fieldwork, which places anthropologist and "native" face to face, is so crucial for the anthropological project that many times Anthropology itself is summed up by it.
+Indeed, this part is extremely significant for the discipline, because it is during the fieldwork that the contact between subject/object is established.
 An unequal contact, permeated by lack of comprehension, which most of the time will not result in a full encounter (GEERTZ, 2001), but which contains this possibility, this utopia.

-And it is this scope which confers on Anthropology a specific arsenal with full conditions for an encounter with the Other.
-A reflective repertory with questions, dilemmas, paradoxes and conflicts inherent in this confrontation/encounter which, if we compare it, can emphasize the absence of any concern in this connection for Journalism, a place in which the Other is given and constructed a priori within quite clear stereotypes: either criminalized (most of the time) or glamorized in narratives which perceive him out of context9.
+And it is this scope that confers on Anthropology a specific arsenal with full conditions for an encounter with the Other.
+A reflective repertoire with questions, dilemmas, paradoxes and conflicts inherent in this confrontation/encounter which, if we compare it, can emphasize the absence of any concern in this connection for Journalism, a place in which the Other is given and constructed a priori within quite clear stereotypes: either criminalized (most of the time) or glamorized in narratives which perceive him out of context8.